 - maintenance – the rooming house, rooms, facilities, furniture and equipment provided by the rooming house operator must be maintained in good repair

 - fire evacuation diagram – rooming house owner must have an evacuation diagram in each resident’s room and all common areas, such as the kitchen and loungeroom, that complies with the relevant requirements

 - gas safety check – a gas safety check must be conducted at least once every 2 years by a licensed gasfitter of all gas installations and fittings at the rooming house

 - electrical safety check – an electrical safety check must be conducted at least once every 5 years by a licensed electrician of all electrical installations and fittings at the rooming house.

-As rooming houses are managed jointly by Consumer Affairs Victoria and local councils, you can find out more information about rooming houses, how to apply for a licence, and the standards that apply by visiting the Consumer Affairs Victoria website.
+Rooming houses are regulated by both Consumer Affairs Victoria and local councils.
+You can find out more information about rooming houses, how to apply for a licence, and the standards that apply by visiting the Consumer Affairs Victoria website.

 - If the accommodation you provide or procure is subject to accommodation standards under the Residential Tenancies Act 1997 (Vic.), then you must comply with those standards if you are the also the rental provider.
 General standards include:

 - maintenance – a rental provider must ensure that the rented premises are maintained in good repair

 - clean condition – landlord must ensure rented premises are vacant and in reasonably clean condition on the day the tenant is to take possession.